CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY•USA • GOALS•OCTOBER 2018

-History.
-Jacobus Kapteyn was a contemporary of Max Planck, yet there is no record that either he or Max Planck believed that Planck Time defined the very first moment of the physical universe whereby the four Planck base units emerge 1 as an infinitesimal sphere.2 Though the four base units were defined between 1899 and 1905, even Max Planck ignored his numbers.
+Brief History.
+Jacobus Kapteyn was a contemporary of Max Planck, yet there is no record that either he or Max Planck believed that Planck Time defined the very first moment of the physical universe whereby the four Planck base units emerge 1 as an infinitesimal sphere (perhaps best called a plancksphere).2 Though the four base units were defined between 1899 and 1905, even Max Planck ignored his numbers.
 It wasn’t until Frank Wilczek (MIT, Nobel 2004) wrote a series of three articles, Scaling Mount Planck, I, II, and III (Physics Today, 2001) did the scientific community begin to take note.
 Yet, apparently old concepts never die.
-Einstein’s new insights about time were hard to grasp, so Sir Isaac Newton’s absolute space and time readily retained its status as our commonsense worldview.
+Einstein’s new insights about time were hard to grasp, so Sir Isaac Newton’s absolute space-and-time readily retained the status as our commonsense worldview.
 Also, by the time Wilczek’s article came out, big bang cosmology had been the dominate theory for about 20 years.
 Our work with the Planck units didn’t begin until 2011.
 It took over four years to gain the footings to propose a quiet expansion3 from the Planck base units.
 On June 1, 2016, that first article was posted on the web based on the data from our horizontally-scrolled chart.4

-By the 64th notation, the universe itself is still infinitesimally small at 2.981362×10-16 meters, yet it tops the scales at 4.01495×1011 kilograms.
+At the 64th notation, the universe is still infinitesimally small at 2.981362×10-16 meters, yet it is 4.01495×1011 kilograms (just over 400 billion kilograms or 400 million tonnes, of course, defies all logic).
 Its transaction speed measured as seconds is 9.945379×10-25 (substantially below current thresholds of measurement).
 This instant or moment will be compared and analyzed through the lenses of a neutron star where a teaspoon of such material would be about 5.5×1012 kilograms or 5000 million tonnes.
 Although counter-intuitive, the first spheres at the first notation have a mass, a length and a charge.
 They have a look and feel; it seems that the image on the right might capture that dynamic.

 This just may be the heart of dark matter and dark energy.